Let’s be real here. There are so many types of RV toilets it can make your head spin! Why are there so many kinds? And which one is best?

 By choosing a particular throne, you can save more water, increase tank capacities, or eliminate the need to dump a black tank.

-RV Bathroom Size
+RV Bathroom Size and Shape

 RV bathrooms are often small and weirdly laid out.
 The size and shape of your RV bathroom will influence what style of toilet you can have.
+It will also make you consider the size and shape of the toilet itself.

 The most important factor when choosing what type of RV toilet you want is your lifestyle.
 Things to consider when selecting a type are how often you want to boondock versus stay at full hookup RV parks.